Gov. Evers, Lt. Gov. Rodriguez visit Viroqua Elementary School, answer students' questions

-Evers and Rodriguez, who were sworn into office Jan 3, toured part of the school and met some of the teachers, greeted students as they entered the building following a two-hour delayed start due to inclement weather, and stopped in a classroom to answer fourth-graders’ prepared questions.
+Evers and Rodriguez, who were sworn into office Tuesday, toured part of the school and met some of the teachers, greeted students as they entered the building following a two-hour delayed start because of inclement weather, and stopped in a classroom to answer fourth-graders’ prepared questions.

 Once in the classroom, the first fourth-grader asked how long Evers and Rodriguez had been in office.
 Evers said just over four years and Rodriguez replied three days.